A bit of history

 Before you act, enquire about your rights and duties

-You may already know that the European Union is a rather complex legal and political system.
-What is important, however, is that you have the right to know exactly what is going on.
-You can ask for and receive information about basically everything happening within the Union.
-You also have the legal right of ‘access to documents’ of all EU institutions.
-These rights are enshrined in the Charter of Fundamental Rights of the European Union (Article 42) and the Treaty on the Functioning of the European Union (Article 15).
+You have the right to know exactly what is going on in the European Union, so you can ask for and receive information about basically everything the EU is doing.
+You also have the legal right of 'access to documents' of all the EU institutions, a right that is enshrined in the Charter of Fundamental Rights of the European Union (Article 42) and the Treaty on the Functioning of the European Union (Article 15).

 The Europe Direct service will answer your questions about the EU – in your own language.
-You should get an initial answer within three working days, or alternatively you can use the instant chat service.
-You can also call Europe Direct freephone from anywhere in the EU: 00 800 6 7 8 9 10 11 (weekdays 09:00-18:00 CET).Find out more!
+You should get an initial answer within three working days.
+The service includes free postal delivery of (certain) EU publications.
+You can also call Europe Direct freephone from anywhere in the EU: 00 800 6 7 8 9 10 11 (weekdays 09:00 – 18:00 CET).Find out more!
 Read more about other available tools in the Participation toolkit section.

 You have many channels enabling you to comment on EU policies and proposals

-The Public consultations service is an official ‘single access point’ to ongoing consultations and public discussions relating to European policymaking processes.
-When registering, you can even sign up for email notifications and receive invitations to participate in formal consultation processes.
+The 'Have your say' service is an official 'access point' to ongoing consultations and public discussions related to European policy-making processes.
+When you register, you can sign up for email notifications and even be invited to participate in formal consultation processes.

 You can join a political party or organise your own citizens’ initiative

-The European Union is a modern representative democracy, in which the public exerts an influence both indirectly (via the European Parliament) and directly (through participation).
-The fundamental charters, treaties and laws of the EU comply with Article 21 of the Universal Charter of Human Rights, which stipulates that ‘everyone has the right to take part in the government of his country …’, and, for the first time in world history, bring this principle to the transnational level.
+The European Union is a modern representative democracy, in which citizens co-govern both indirectly (via the institutions) and directly (via participatory tools).
+The fundamental charters, treaties and laws of the EU comply with Article 21 of the Universal Charter of Human Rights, which stipulates that 'everyone has the right to take part in the government of his country directly', and, for the first time in world history, bring this practice to the transnational level.

-In other words: you have the right and are very welcome to participate actively in the EU policymaking process, for example by joining/participating in a political party represented in the European Parliament or by petitioning the EP.
-The most powerful tool for participatory democracy in the EU is (currently) the European Citizens’ Initiative which allows you to set the agenda of the European Union!Find out more!
-Read more about other available tools in the Participation toolkit section.
+In other words: you have every right and are most welcome to participate actively in the EU policy-making process, for example by joining a political party represented in the European Parliament, by petitioning the EP or taking part in an official Citizens' Dialogue.
+The most powerful tool for participatory democracy in the EU is the European Citizens’ Initiative which allows you to set the agenda of the European Union!Find out more!
+Read more about how to participate actively in the Participation toolkit section.

 My place: municipal level

-While your municipality may be the lowest level of state authority, it is where important issues such as waste management, local infrastructure, or sometimes even primary education and social welfare services are governed.
-Moreover, the municipal level is closely intertwined with legislative bodies at the national and European levels and it also plays a key role in implementing various rules and laws.
+Even though your municipality may be the lowest level of state authority, it is here that important issues such as waste management, local infrastructure and sometimes even primary education and social welfare services are decided on.
+What's more, the local level is closely intertwined with legislative levels at the national and European level - and plays a key role in implementing various rules and laws.

-There are almost 90 000 local democracies across the European Union, many of them responsible for a huge share of overall tax collection and applying various kinds of participatory rights to their own citizens, including indirect channels (via political parties and local parliaments) and direct channels (by means of initiatives and referendums).Find out more!
+There are almost 100 000 local democracies across the European Union, many of them responsible for a huge share of overall tax collection and applying various kinds of participatory rights to their own citizens, including indirect (via political parties and local parliaments) and direct (initiatives and referendums) channels.Find out more!
 Curious to know more about what, how and when you can best make an impact?
 Contact an information officer in your local administration.

 My region: provincial level